 Gadgetorium

 A square object hanging on a wall.
-It has curved beige sides and a black face.
+It has thin silver sides and a black face.
 The face is covered in a grid of orange squares, and one white circle.
 Some of the orange squares are lit up.

 Binary Clock